 #7 Hike the mountains of Ala-Archa

-Ala-Archa is the closest national park to the city and makes for an easy day trip.
+Ala-Archa is the closest national park to the city and makes for one of the best day trips from Bishkek.
 You can catch a taxi in the morning, go for a hike and then return to Bishkek in the evening.
 If you want to expand your trek, there is also the option of staying overnight in a hut before hiking back to the park entrance the next day.

 The mountain scenery is stunningly beautiful.
 In June, wildflowers are blossoming everywhere, giving you a taste of the colourful Kyrgyz alpine meadows.
 You will pass a couple of lookout points along the way and if you keep going, you will reach a waterfall.